AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: messages.png

-The Messages view, which is readonly, display information feedback about operations, including build output, information about processes launched, and error messages.
+The :guilabel:`Messages` view, which is readonly, displays information and feedback about operations, including build output, information about processes launched, and error messages.

 Its local toolbar contains buttons to :guilabel:`Clear` the contents of the window, as well as :guilabel:`Save` and :guilabel:`Load` from files.
 The